dev-drprasad/hsk00/README.md

 ### `replace`

-Replace will replace existing game with custom game.
+Replace will replace existing game with new game.

 Not implemented yet